beeeeez/ptclinic/README.md

 ____  97110 Therapeutic Ex                        Units:    1           2          3             4
 ____ 97112 Neuromuscular Re-ed            Units:    1           2          3             4
 The idea is that they could pick each choice and indicate how many “units” of 15 minutes each they did on the patient.

-- For “Constant attendance” please remove option CPT 97036.
-- Remove the “Unselected Therapeutic Procedure” field.
-- Remove the “Follow up treatment” field at the bottom.
 - Allow to SAVE the information (not sure the “is the form complete” is needed…..)
 - Please make the Evaluation Visit printable.
 - For the Patient Follow Up Visit information: